lyteabovenyte/Algorithms/Intermediate/selected_questions.md

 - [ ] Given a linkedlist and a nonnegative integer k, reverse the list k nodes at a time, if k is not a multiply of n, leave the last n mod k nodes unchanged.[/Intermediate/LinkedList/variant_reverse_K_node_at_a_time.py](source)

+- [ ] cycalically right shift a linkedlist by k.

+- [ ] Given two singly linkedlist, return the list corresponding to the sum of the integers they represent. the least significant digit comes first. e.g:  3 -> 1 -> 4  &  7 -> 0 -> 9   -->   0 -> 2 -> 3 -> 1

 - [ ]